 Any medical device manufacturer developing new products comes across design verification and validation.
 They are essential stages during the design control of a new medical device.
 Design controls are a series of steps and processes during the development of a medical device that ensures that new devices are safe and fulfill user needs.
 They document to the regulatory authority that your device is thoroughly well-designed and tested vigorously to ensure its safety.

-While the term "Design controls" is mainly used by the Food and Drug Administration, FDA, ISO 13485:2016 include the same principles in its section 7.3 Design and Development.
+While the term "Design controls" is mainly used by the Food and Drug Administration, FDA, ISO 13485:2016 includes the same principles in its section 7.3 Design and Development.

 According to the FDA, design verification means confirming "…by examination and provision of objective evidence that specified requirements have been fulfilled."